Ramen-Naruto/FARE-Model-w-Sponge-Terrain/FORMULATION.md

 \partial_z^2 \hat{u}_{k,j} &\approx \frac{\hat{u}_{k,j+1} - 2\hat{u}_{k,j} + \hat{u}_{k,j-1}}{\Delta z^2}
 \end{align}
 $$

+Note: Because the FFT is a linear transform, applying it horizontally won't affect the linear operators in the vertical direction, allowing us to treat the vertical direction purely with finite differences.

 ### Nonlinear Advection
 To ensure stability and conservation, advection is formulated differently depending on the variable: